CrimeCrime

 According to testimony during a preliminary hearing, the earliest date of death found within the funeral home was Sept.
 15, 2019, and the most recent date of death was Aug.
 22, 2023.

-Jon Hallford was sentenced to 40 years behind bars in February for his plea deal connected to almost 200 abuse of a corpse charges.
+Jon Hallford was sentenced to 40 years behind bars in February for his plea deal connected to almost 200 abuse of a corpse charges in the state case.
 Judge Eric Bentley could have sentenced him to anywhere between 30 and 50 years.

 Bentley called the 40-year sentence "extraordinary," and told Jon Hallford that the crimes he committed tests his belief that every human being is good at their core.